 Through her role as embedded artist with two large scale Creative Climate Action Projects, she supports communities to explore how we can grow food, protect nature and be creative all at the same time?
 What is the future we want to be?

-The Square Tomato is a timely, humorous and thought provoking exhibition which features new works created with Creative Climate Action Projects (Brilliant Ballybunion & A Creative Imagining), Kerry Visual Artist in Residence programme and time at Navdanya.
+The Square Tomato features new works created with Creative Climate Action Projects (Brilliant Ballybunion & A Creative Imagining), Kerry Visual Artist in Residence programme and time at Navdanya.

 This exhibition is supported by Creative Ireland (Creative Climate Action Fund), Siamsa Tire, The Arts Council and Kerry County Council Arts Office.